-I am buying a new build house in Yarm On Tees with a mortgage from Norwich and Peterborough Building Society.
-The sellers refused to reduce the amount so I negotiated £7000 of additionals instead.
-The property agent told me not inform my conveyancer about the deal as it could put at risk my loan with the bank.
-Is this normal?.
+I am buying my first flat in Yarm On Tees benefiting from help to buy.
+The builders would not reduce the amount so I negotiated 6k of additionals instead.
+The estate agent advised me not disclose to my lawyer about the side-deal as it would adversely affect my mortgage with the lender.
+Should I keep quiet?.

 All lenders require a Disclosure of Incentives Form from the builder of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

 We're first time buyers - agreed a price, but the estate agent informed us that the owners will only issue a contract if we use the agent's recommended lawyers as they are insisting on an ‘expedited deal’.
 My instinct tells me that we should use a local solicitor who is familiar with conveyancing in Yarm On Tees